-We have applied to have our units and common stock listed on The NASDAQ Capital Market under the symbol s "TBLTU" and "TBLT" respectively.
+We have applied to have our units and common stock listed on The NASDAQ Capital Market under the symbols "TBLTU" and "TBLT" respectively.
 No assurance can be given that our application will be approved.
-In conjunction therewith, we also intend to apply to have the warrants listed on The NASDAQ Capital Market under the symbol "TBLTW".
+In conjunction therewith, we have also applied to have the warrants listed on The NASDAQ Capital Market under the symbol "TBLTW".